 Still have questions?

 Please contact us at any time.
 Our staff is willing to discuss your concerns and questions at your convenience.
 This is about following Christ, not man-made rules.
 Those who have participated in our baptism celebrations say it is one of the most meaningful moments in their life.
 Without clear understanding of this powerful act of obedience, the meaning is lost.
 Read the scriptures included here, talk with others in the church about their experience of baptism, and pursue the answers diligently.
 And by all means, let us help in whatever way we can.
 That's why we're here.
 Email firstname.lastname@example.org.
-Or learn about more about our baptism celebration here.
+Or learn about more about our baptism celebration or watch our message on baptism here.